 *SAP Hybris is a new brand name launched in January 2016 and is used here to mean the offerings, employees, and business of acquired company hybris AG, which continues to be our legal entity until integration with SAP is complete.

-For more information, visit the SAP Newsroom.
+For more information, visit the SAP News Center.
 Follow SAP on Twitter at @sapnews.

 Any statements contained in this document that are not historical facts are forward-looking statements as defined in the U.S. Private Securities Litigation Reform Act of 1995.
 Words such as “anticipate,” “believe,” “estimate,” “expect,” “forecast,” “intend,” “may,” “plan,” “project,” “predict,” “should” and “will” and similar expressions as they relate to SAP are intended to identify such forward-looking statements.
 SAP undertakes no obligation to publicly update or revise any forward-looking statements.
 All forward-looking statements are subject to various risks and uncertainties that could cause actual results to differ materially from expectations.
 The factors that could affect SAP's future financial results are discussed more fully in SAP's filings with the U.S. Securities and Exchange Commission ("SEC"), including SAP's most recent Annual Report on Form 20-F filed with the SEC.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of their dates.